st3v3nhunt/people-lister/README.md

 Dependencies are installed via `npm install`.
 The app can be started by running `npm run start` after which the API will be available at [http://localhost:3000](http://localhost:3000).

+### API information and instructions

+The root page provides a set of links which can be followed to see the results of the requested functionality i.e. listing users living in London and listing users located within 50 miles of London.
+There are additional links with information about what this provide.

 ## Environment Variables